 This fancier French cousin of the grilled cheese sandwich is loaded with ham and topped with a fried egg, adding flavor and filling protein to the dish.
 In true French cuisine fashion, a croque-madame is a bit more labor intensive than an American grilled cheese sandwich, but instructions from the Food Network are not particularly difficult or time-consuming, and the results are impressive and worth the bit of effort.

 MOROCCAN COUSCOUS WITH DRIED FRUITS AND NUTS

 Couscous is a busy cook's best friend.
 It cooks in 10 minutes or less, costs very little, and takes on a variety of flavors easily.
 Create a one-dish meal out of this pantry staple by mixing in Moroccan spices, dried fruits, and nuts.
 A recipe from cookbook author Cynthia Presser uses broth instead of water to cook the couscous, adding even more flavor.

 Panzanella is a classic Italian bread salad full of juicy ripe tomatoes, topped by a tangy dressing.
-In a classic rendition from the Barefoot Contessa, toasted fresh bread imitates the stale bread cubes traditionally used in the dish.
+In a classic rendition from Simply Recipes, toasted fresh bread imitates the stale bread cubes traditionally used in the dish.
 But if you have some on hand, stale bread makes the recipe quicker and more efficient while cutting food waste.
 Add a can of drained and rinsed chickpeas to the salad to make it a complete meal of vegetables, protein, and delicious bites of crunchy, dressing-soaked bread.